FramedYannick/Thesis-Source-Code/Readme.md

 ### Running the Database comparison
 If both your experiment and database status labels are green; you can run the database search.
 If you only want the search to be executed on specific chunks; please set it under the quick settings.
 A message box will appear to ask which chunks it should integrate.
 The numbers should be seperated by commas; and may not be higher then the highest chunk.
-An example is given below:
+An example is given below (please remember, computers count from 0):
 ```
 1,2,5
 ```